 If you’ve been reading about Florence, you have of course by now heard of the Medici family and the important role they played in Florentine history.
-And if you haven't, then take advantage of an all English theater presentation while in the city: The Medici Dynasty.

 What you may not know, however, is that their footprints are still very visibly present in the city’s monuments, piazzas and historic buildings today.

 On this unique walking itinerary of downtown Florence, you can join us or maybe even return upon sights you’ve already seen to rediscover them following the footsteps of the famous Medici family, traveling back in time all the way to the fifteenth century.

 Below are the stops in the heart of the city of our itinerary: